 Dr. Fahar Merchant and Ms. Rosemina Merchant (collectively, the "Merchants"), hold a controlling interest in the Company's outstanding common shares on a fully diluted basis.
 For as long as the Merchants maintain a significant interest in the Company, they may be in a position to affect the Company's governance and operations.
-In addition, the Merchants may have significant influence over the passage of any resolution of the Company's shareholders (such as those that would be required to amend the constating documents or take certain other corporate actions) and may, for all practical purposes, be able to ensure the passage of any such resolution by voting for it or prevent the passage of any such resolution by voting against it.
+In addition, the Merchants may have significant influence over the passage of any resolution of the Company's shareholders (such as those that would be required to amend the constating documents or take certain other corporate actions) and may, for all practical purposes, be able to ensure the passage of any such resolution by voting against it.
 The effect of this influence may be to limit the price that investors are willing to pay for the Common Shares.
 In addition, the potential that The Merchants may sell their Common Shares in the public market (commonly referred to as "market overhang"), as well as any actual sales of such common shares in the public market, could adversely affect the market price of the Common Shares.